wlinna/Arkhados/README.md

 trail system could be useful for that too.
 Maybe.

 **In-game menu**
-Very basic feature.
 Allow players to access menu during game so that player can configure keys, graphic settings etc. and immediately see how it affects.